nldlabs/fastdocs/docs/Overview/getting-started.md

 # Getting Started

-This guide will walk you through using FastDocs for the first time.
+This guide will walk you through using Fast Docs for the first time.
 No prior experience needed.

 ## What You'll Need